Top of page

 Led by Leanna Bernish and Wendell Dunn

 How does gym culture and working out affect our sense of identity, self-esteem, and relationships?
 Do gains = happiness?
 This group invites participants from all backgrounds— whether you’re a D1 athlete, a Wellbeing Center regular, someone new to the game, or just curious.
-We’ll engage in meaningful conversations about body image, social pressures, and who we want to be.
+We’ll engage in meaningful conversations about body image, social pressures, masculinity, femininity, and who we want to be.
 We’ll also tackle misinformation and the worst sides of gym culture, while giving you the tools to think critically and level up your game.
-Join us for a workout afterwards in the Wellbeing Center!
+Then, join us for a workout afterwards in the Wellbeing Center!

 Led by Jazz Logan

-Interest groups will begin during the week of October 20 and will meet once per week for one hour each time over the next three weeks (October 27, November 3, and November 10).
+Interest groups will begin during the week of March 23 and will meet once per week for one hour each time over the next three weeks (March 30, April 6, and April 13).

 You can sign up by filling out the form below.
-The deadline to sign up for a group is Wednesday, October 15.
+The deadline to sign up for a group is Wednesday, March 18.

 These groups are open to all Wake Forest undergraduates, so please spread the word to friends whom you think might be interested.
 If you have any questions, please contact Bradley Burroughs at burroub@wfu.edu.